jessecusack/scientific-workflow/HPC_clusters.md

     srun --partition=main -n 1 --mem=8G --time=08:00:00 --pty bash

-Above I requested a single computer node with 8 GB of memory for 8 hours.
+Above I requested a single compute node with 8 GB of memory for 8 hours.
 This can obviously be adjusted to suit the need.
 After a moment we should be assigned a node.
 We need to know the `hostname` of the node we're on e.g.

     echo $(hostname)